Merritt Island National Wildlife Refuge

 - Ecological Diversity:

-- The refuge encompasses a variety of habitats, including saltwater estuaries, freshwater marshes, coastal dunes, scrublands, and pine flatwoods.
+- The refuge includes a wide range of habitats, including saltwater estuaries, freshwater marshes, coastal dunes, scrub, hardwood hammocks, and pine flatwoods.

-- This diversity supports an incredible array of plant and animal species, making the refuge one of the most biologically rich areas in the southeastern United States.
+- This variety supports an exceptional mix of plant and animal life, making the refuge one of the most biologically important protected areas in Florida.

-- Part of the refuge, the Indian River Lagoon is a vital estuarine system that provides critical habitat for marine life and serves as a nursery for many fish and invertebrate species.
+- Indian River Lagoon: Part of the refuge, the Indian River Lagoon is a vital estuarine system that provides habitat for fish, birds, dolphins, manatees, and countless other species.

 Wildlife Highlights